qpdf/qpdf/manual/cli.rst

    See also :qpdf:ref:`--split-pages`, :qpdf:ref:`--collate`,
    :ref:`page-ranges`.

-.. qpdf:option:: --collate[=n]
+.. qpdf:option:: --collate[=n[,m,...]]

    .. help: collate with --pages

       Collate rather than concatenate pages specified with --pages.
       With a numeric parameter, collate in groups of n.
 The default is 1.
-Run qpdf --help=page-selection for additional details.
+With comma-separated numeric parameters, take n from the first file, m from the second, etc. Run qpdf --help=page-selection for additional details.

    This option causes :command:`qpdf` to collate rather than concatenate pages specified with :qpdf:ref:`--pages`.
 With a numeric parameter, collate in groups of :samp:`{n}`.
 The default is 1.
+With comma-separated numeric parameters, take :samp:`{n}` from the first file, :samp:`{m}` from the second, etc.

    Please see :ref:`page-selection` for additional details.